Supreme Lending Dallas logo

 Supreme Lending Dallas Review

 Supreme Lending Dallas-Fort Worth is a mortgage lending operation based in Dallas, Texas, operating as part of a nationally recognized lender with local market presence.
-The company positions itself as combining national lending infrastructure with Dallas-area expertise and community connections.
-Their website emphasizes fast closings, transparent communication, and in-house processing and underwriting teams.
+The company positions itself as combining national lending infrastructure with Dallas-area experience context and community connections.
+Their website emphasizes fast closings, listed communication, and in-house processing and underwriting teams.

 The company offers a range of mortgage products including FHA loans, VA loans, jumbo mortgages, purchase mortgages with down payment assistance programs (including 0% down options), cash-out refinances, rate-and-term refinances, and DSCR (Debt Service Coverage Ratio) loans for investment properties.
-They market themselves around competitive rates, local loan officer availability, and streamlined approval processes.
-Their service model highlights pre-qualification, connection with loan officers, and transparent fee communication throughout the lending process.
+They market themselves around rate claims to verify, local loan officer availability, and streamlined approval processes.
+Their service model highlights pre-qualification, connection with loan officers, and listed fee communication throughout the lending process.

 Supreme Lending Dallas distinguishes itself through claimed in-house processing, underwriting, and closing capabilities—positioning faster turnaround as a competitive advantage over brokers.
 They emphasize local team presence in Dallas-Fort Worth while leveraging national lending resources.
 Google reviews (938 total, 5.0 rating) consistently mention specific loan officers by name (Chris Brancato, Tosh, Travis, Justin, Jeff Ryan) and praise responsive communication and difficult transaction handling.